yarrib/PredictingDangerousAsteroids/README.md

 Substituing a genetic algorithm or bayesian optimization in lieu of grid search would likely be a significant improvement in the results as yielded in the confusion matrix (Type I and Type II errors).

 Loading the initial dataset into memory is computationally expensive and there is probably a better way, e.g. using Dask or some other method.
-I am not versed (yet!) in these methods thus
+I am not versed (yet!) in these methods thus I didn't venture down this road when I worked on the project.

 ## Other